Billy Meredith: First spell at Manchester City

 His new partner for the 1897–98 season was William Smith (known as "Stockport Smith" to differentiate him from another William Smith in the team), whilst Billie Gillespie was placed at centre-forward.
 Meredith provided Gillespie with many crosses into the box, picking up numerous assists as Gillespie outscored Meredith by 19 goals to 12.
-Meredith also acted as a mentor for the slightly younger Gillespie, steering him away from drinking sessions by taking him along on fishing trips.
+Meredith also mentored the slightly younger Gillespie, steering him away from drinking sessions by taking him along on fishing trips.
 The final match of the season saw Meredith score his first hat-trick for the club in an emphatic 9–0 win against Burton Swifts.

-City dominated the Second Division in the 1898–99 season, and won promotion as champions.
+City dominated the Second Division in the 1898–99 season and won promotion as champions.
 Helping them to keep them in winning ways in the close season was late signing Jimmy Ross, a veteran forward who Meredith considered to be his "favourite hero".
 Meredith claimed 30 goals in 34 games, including hat-tricks against Grimsby Town, Loughborough, Darwen and Barnsley.

 Meredith scored City's first goal in the First Division on the opening day of the 1899–1900 season in a 4–3 defeat to Blackburn Rovers at Ewood Park on 2 September.
 Seven days later he claimed two goals in a 4–0 home victory over Derby County, and "led the field that day" by dribbling the ball almost the whole length of the pitch before launching a powerful shot that settled into the corner of Jack Fryer's net.
 The Athletic News reported that "for real brilliance the right-wing [Meredith and Ross] took the biscuit".

 First Division defences managed to limit Meredith's contribution in the 1900–01 campaign by singling him out for rough treatment, though Liverpool manager Tom Watson felt compelled to write a letter to Manchester City denying that a Liverpool director had stated that "all that the opposition had to do was watch Meredith – the rest are no good".
 He finished the season with just seven goals in 35 appearances.

 Meredith found the net eight times in 37 games in the 1901–02 campaign, as City were relegated back out of the First Division.
 The club's secretary, Sam Ormerod, selected 29 different players as the club slumped to defeat in 13 of the opening 20 games.
-Ormerod was forced to step down, as new business figures took control behind the scenes and began to sign promising young Scottish players.
+Ormerod was forced to step down as new business figures took control behind the scenes and began to sign promising young Scottish players.
 New manager Tom Maley was more willing than his predecessor to confront Meredith over his tendency to stray out of position and attempt to dominate the City attack.